 Tronox will backfill some of the excavations in RZ-B with clean material.
-Backfill will be required in instances where contaminated soil is left in place at 10 feet to provide a minimum 10- foot thickness of clean soil from the ground surface.
+Backfill will be required will be placed in instances where contaminated soil is left in place atexcavations are 10 feet or more deep to provide a minimum 10-foot thickness of clean soil from the ground surface.
 Backfill will also be required to maintain vehicle access in excavation areas where roadways exist.
-Such backfilling will be performed by the contractor in accordance with the remediation plans and specifications currently in development by
+Such backfilling will be performed by the contractor in accordance with the remediation plans and specifications currently in development by Tronox.

-Tronox.
 Backfill materials will be tested by Northgate for geotechnical suitability and environmental compliance requirements.
 Test results will be provided to NDEP before the material is accepted for use in backfilling.
 It is anticipated that soil backfill borrow sources will be from clean areas on the project Site.
 "Clean areas" are defined as areas with soil concentrations meeting the NDEP worker BCLs, background levels for arsenic, and/or modified risk-based cleanup goals.